o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/_index.md

     ...
 ```
 ### Functions
 Functions can be declared in classes, global scopes, or inside SRGs.
-Declaring functions in classes or in the global scope is a standard HLSL feature.
-Defining functions inside SRGs is unique to AZSL (Of course, because ShaderResourceGroup  is a exclusive feature of AZSL).
+Defining functions inside SRGs is unique to AZSL.
 ```cpp
     ShaderResourceGroup PerObject : BindingPerObject
     {